verasraul/stockhome/README.md

 ### "The World's Market$ in Your Hands"

-"StockHome" is a single page web-app where users can browse stocks .
-The data/information will be displayed to the users via flash cards on the screen.
-The flash cards will show the most current news headlines in a random order.
-A user will be able to swipe back and forth between flash cards to view information from different sources, scroll up/down inside the flash cards to read through the headlines of each article and by clicking on the news headline, users will be taken to the source of the full article.
+"StockHome" is a single page web-app where users can browse stocks and view their information to help them with them trading needs.
+User will be able to log on the page and search for a stock by ticker.
+User will also be able to see the most active stocks in the homepage.

 ## 📌 Features 📌

 - Search feature (search stocks by ticker).
 - View news reports from multiple sources in a single page.
-- View/follow sources where articles were reported from.
-- Adaptive horizontal scrolling for search results.
+- View share prices.
-- Adaptive vertical scrolling for article results.
+- Adaptive screen for mobile.

 ## 🖌️ Wireframe 🖌️